On Optimal Subarchitectures for Quantum Circuit Mapping: Computing near-optimal Subarchitectures

 \begin{example} Consider the $16$-qubit \emph{ibmq\_guadalupe} architecture shown on the top left of \autoref{fig:ibm-guadalupe-candidates} and assume that a $9$-qubit circuit shall be mapped to this architecture.
 Then, \autoref{fig:ibm-guadalupe-candidates} shows the architecture's seven non-isomorphic $9$-qubit subarchitectures (marked as \tikz{\draw[fill=myyellow,line width=1pt] circle(1ex);}).
 On this architecture, the only way to decrease the distance between two qubits is to close the central ring of the architecture.
 In four out of seven cases, closing the ring indeed shortens the path between two qubits (marked as \tikz{\draw[fill=myorange,line width=1pt] circle(1ex);}).
 Overall, the set of mapping candidates for $9$-qubit circuits $\cand_9(\mathit{ibmq\_quadalupe})$ consists of five subarchitectures ranging from nine to thirteen qubits. \end{example}

 According to \autoref{thm:iso-opt}, if a \mbox{subarchitecture} subsumes two non-isomorphic smaller subarchitectures, then this larger subarchitecture needs to be considered in order to not lose out on optimality.
 Thus, the set of \emph{optimal} subarchitecture candidates $\mathit{OptCand}_n(A)$ is given by the smallest subarchitectures of $A$ (with respect to $\sqsubseteq$) that contain \emph{all} subarchitecture candidates for $n$ qubits, i.e., This set is never empty, since, in the worst case, it consists of $A$ itself (the entire architecture, per definition, has all subarchitecture candidates as subarchitectures).
 Although, in many cases, the elements of $\mathit{OptCand}_n(A)$ contain less qubits.
-Note that these candidates are optimal in the sense of \autoref{thm:opt-layout} and \autoref{thm:iso-opt} as no larger subarchitectures can be constructed using these criteria that are an improvement with respect to $\leq_\text{cov}^n$.
+Note that these candidates are optimal in the sense that no larger subarchitectures can be constructed using \autoref{thm:opt-layout} and \autoref{thm:iso-opt} that are an improvement with respect to $\leq_\text{cov}^n$.

 \begin{example} Consider again the ibmq\_guadalupe architecture from the previous example.
 Then, \autoref{fig:ibm-guadalupe-minlayout} shows the optimal subarchitecture candidates for $9$-qubit circuits.
 It is easy to check, that both indeed contain all five subarchitecture candidates illustrated in \autoref{fig:ibm-guadalupe-candidates} and that removing any of their qubits would exclude one of them.
 While, in this case, only a single qubit is saved compared to the whole architecture, this still constitutes a significant reduction in the search space (e.g., by a factor of $16$ due to only having to consider $15!$ instead of $16!$ possible permutations). \end{example}